The 2 Degree Target is

 Many papers have been published over the years saying that 2ºC is too dangerous, and the precautionary weight of evidence is 1ºC to 1.5ºC.
 (These figures are now superseded by actual changes in the Arctic.)

-The EU now acknowledges that a 2ºC global warming is not safe.
+The EU has always acknowledges that a 2ºC global warming is not safe and is a policy compromise hoping to prevent irreversible planetary impacts.

 "[...] overall global annual mean surface temperature increase should not exceed 2°C above pre-industrial levels in order to limit high risks, including irreversible impacts of climate change; RECOGNISES that 2°C would already imply significant impacts on ecosystems and water resources. [...]"
 (2610th Council Meeting, Luxembourg, 14 October 2004)